SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-17-hank-green-ai-circular-investments.md

 ## A Contrary Opinion

 <iframe width="400" height="224" src="https://www.youtube.com/embed/bJ_LUeJHziQ" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-Now, not everybody agrees with me, sadly.
+Now, not everybody agrees with me.
+(Sadly.)

 But in a spirit of objectivity that is the _sine qua non_ of all scientists, let's have a look at _another_ Bloomberg interview that offers a contrary opinion.